XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 fee | [value](#value) | *Optional* An exact fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* The maximum fee to pay for the transaction.
-See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer | *Optional* The highest ledger version that the transaction can be included in. maxLedgerVersionOffset | integer | *Optional* Offset from current legder version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction.
+See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer,null | *Optional* The highest ledger version that the transaction can be included in.
+If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
+Use `null` to not set a maximum ledger version. maxLedgerVersionOffset | integer | *Optional* Offset from current validated legder version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction.

 We recommended that you specify a `maxLedgerVersion` so that you can quickly determine that a failed transaction will never succeeed in the future.
 It is impossible for a transaction to succeed after the network ledger version exceeds the transaction's `maxLedgerVersion`.
 If you omit `maxLedgerVersion`, the "prepare*" method automatically supplies a `maxLedgerVersion` equal to the current ledger plus 3, which it includes in the return value from the "prepare*" method.